 What’s the last hotel you stayed in?
 How would you rate it?

 Mandarin Oriental Singapore (3.8/5) It’s not a bad hotel and rather a nice hotel to stay at just for the pool, but watch out for the water feature in the lobby because if you’re not paying attention, it can lead to a painful, embarrassing situation when you fall in – I know!
 The location offers beautiful views but isn’t the most convenient.
 They do have a nice iron and ironing board in each of the rooms, and temperature and shower controls that are easy enough to figure out.
-However, they would deserve at least a 4.2 if the electrical outlets were anywhere near the bed stands.
+However, they would deserve at least a 4.2 if the electrical outlets were anywhere near the beds.

 What’s your worst ever hotel experience?